pins/tutorials/Exercise1/README.md

     If the `screen` program acts unexpectedly, use `Ctrl-a d` to exit `screen` and then reset the console connection. (unplug the cable)

-3. Log in to the switch (default username/password is “admin/YourPaSsWoRd”) and reboot.
+3. Log in to the switch (default username/password is "admin/YourPaSsWoRd" for SONiC images and "admin/admin" for PINS images) and reboot.
     ```
     Switch$ sudo reboot now
     ```